Wohlen bei Bern: History

 Wohlen bei Bern is first mentioned in 1275 as Wolun.

 There were several prehistoric settlements near Wohlen.
-The earliest evidence includes several neolithic stone axes, Bronze Age axes and Hallstatt and La Tene burial mounds.
+The earliest evidence includes several neolithic stone axes, Bronze Age axes and Hallstatt and La Tène burial mounds.
 During the Roman era a settlement spread across much of the current municipality.
 Based on the similar bricks and tiles, it appears that there was a brick works in the area.
 A Roman graveyard has been discovered at Uettligen with about 30-40 burials and 1st or 2nd century pottery.
 The next trace of a settlement is a 7th-century graveyard in Hinterkappelen.

 During the High Middle Ages there were wooden castles at Ballmoos, Sandbühl, Heugraben and Aspitanne, which were probably fiefs of the court at Oltigen.
 Between 1410 and 1412 the entire bailiwick of Oltigen was acquired by Bern.
 Bern controlled the low courts at Säriswil and Frieswil, but not the private Herrschafts of Illiswil and Dettigen.
 Dettigen was owned by a number of Bernese patrician families.
 In 1748, they sold the court and rights over the village to Bern, but retained ownership of the manor house or Schlössli.
 During the 19th century, Illiswil and Dettigen were gradually incorporated into the political municipality.